frett27/Ada-Raft/README.md

 No fixed dates — possible directions:

-- [ ] Cluster audit / metrics export
+- [x] Cluster audit / metrics export
+- [ ] Refine the client - server communication and pipeline
 - [ ] Membership changes
 - [ ] Pre-vote and replication tuning
 - [ ] Durable persistence for log and snapshots